cdotyone/github-next-version/README.md

 feat: will update the 2 (minor) number of the version BREAKING will update the 1(major) number of the version

+It should always return a `version`, when there is at least one commit.
+`tag` will only be set if there was a previous tag.

 ## Example

 ```yaml